 Cities and counties throughout California are already moving forward with similar programs.
-There are currently eight operational Community Choice Energy programs (CCEs) in California, and that number is estimated to grow to 20 agencies by 2020, with a combined service area population of 18 million.
+There are currently nineteen operational Community Choice Energy programs (CCEs) in California, and that number is estimated to grow in 2020, with a combined service area population of 18 million.
 According to a 2017 report from the Center for Climate Protection, CCEs will reduce at least 5 million metric tons of GHG emissions cumulatively compared to the Investor-Owned Utilities (IOUs), and CCE customers will save $188 million more per year by the end of 2020 compared with what customers would have spent if they stayed with the incumbent utilities.

 What type of local reinvestment has been done in other programs?

 MCE Clean Energy, which covers the counties of Marin, Napa, and Contra Costa, has already invested over $500 million in in-state and local renewable energy projects that have created over 2,400 construction and vendor jobs, with more coming soon.
 Sonoma Clean Power has found that developing local renewable energy projects within Sonoma County will result in lower rates by 2020, compared with buying electricity elsewhere.

 EBCE started service to most municipal and commercial accounts in June 2018 and to residential customers in November 2018.
 NEM or solar accounts will be enrolled on an ongoing basis throughout 2019.
 EBCE serves Alameda County and 11 of its member cities.
 The three cities in the county that are not currently eligible for EBCE service are Newark, Pleasanton, and the city of Alameda.

 How do I enroll in EBCE?